setiQuest/ML4SETI/README.md

 ![ISEE3 Narrow Band Signal](img/isee3.png "ISEE3 Narrow Band Signal")

-But things are never that pretty unless we're looking at a man-made spacecraft.
+But things are never that pretty unless we're looking at a spacecraft.
 Here's another example: a mysterious squiggle observed in 2014 (the color scale is different because the power amplitude, coming out of the page is on a log-scale).